espruino/EspruinoHub/README.md

 Run with Docker
 ---------------

-More information how work Bluetooth in docker you can read in artical "[How to run containerized Bluetooth applications with BlueZ](https://medium.com/omi-uulm/how-to-run-containerized-bluetooth-applications-with-bluez-dced9ab767f6)" by Thomas Huffert
+More information how work Bluetooth in docker you can read in article "[How to run containerized Bluetooth applications with BlueZ](https://medium.com/omi-uulm/how-to-run-containerized-bluetooth-applications-with-bluez-dced9ab767f6)" by Thomas Huffert

 Install: